ynzulak/cv-analyser/README.md

 python main.py
 ```

-- `--job_offer`: path to a text file (or document) containing the job offer description.
-- `--cv_dir`: path to a directory containing CV files to compare.

 After running, the app will output (to console or as a file, depending on implementation) the CVs ordered or filtered by how well they match the job offer.

 You may also find utility scripts/modules: